ashishchauhan99/docker/README.md

 - now we can delete the container and the will still be safe at /opt/datadir.

 However:
-- If we do not want to mapp the volume then the same container can be started again docker run -ia <CONTAINER: ID OR NAME>: all the data which was stored here, will still reside inside the container
+- If we do not want to mapp the volume then the same container can be started again with command
+  ___docker run -ia <CONTAINER: ID OR NAME>___: all the data which was stored here, will still reside inside the container

 - ___docker inspect <CONTAINER NAME\>___: this will give all the information about the docker container in json fomat